netwerk-digitaal-erfgoed/dataset-register/README.md

 follow these steps.
 (As mentioned above, find the hosted version at https://datasetregister.netwerkdigitaalerfgoed.nl/api).

-This application stores data in a [GraphDB](https://graphdb.ontotext.com) RDF store, so you need to have that running
+This application stores data in a [QLever](https://github.com/ad-freiburg/qlever) SPARQL store, so you need to have that running locally:
-locally:

 ```
-docker run -p 7200:7200 docker-registry.ontotext.com/graphdb-free:9.6.0-adoptopenjdk11
+docker compose up
 ```

-When GraphDB runs, you can start the application in development mode.
+When it runs, you can start the application in development mode.
 Clone this repository and run:

 ```
 npm install